SAP-samples/kyma-runtime-extension-samples/dsagtt22/tutorial/step6.md

 ## Step 6.4 - Test the Setup

-Test the setup by triggering a message via the Kyma Function `triggersupplyshortagemessage` i. e. the corresponding API Rule by opening the endpoint in a browser.
+Test the setup by triggering a message via the Kyma Function `triggersupplyshortagemessage<userID>` i. e. the corresponding API Rule by opening the endpoint in a browser.
 This gives you the following screen:

 ![Trigger of Message for Supply Chain Shortage](../pics/step6_TriggerProcess.png)

-You can then check the processing via the logs of your Kyma Function `updateorderstatus`:
+You can then check the processing via the logs of your Kyma Function `updateorderstatus<userID>`:

 ![Kyma Function Logs of Order Processing](../pics/step6_FunctionLog.png)